peteromallet/HunyuanVideoGP/README.md

 We provide an `environment.yml` file for setting up a Conda environment.
 Conda's installation instructions are available [here](https://docs.anaconda.com/free/miniconda/index.html).

-This app has been tested on Python 3.10 / Pytorch 2.51 / Cuda 12.4.
+This app has been tested on Python 3.10 / Pytorch 2.5.1 - 2.6.0  / Cuda 12.4.\
+(Pytorch compilation will not properly work for long video on Pytorch 2.5.1)

 ```shell
 # 1 - conda.
 Prepare and activate a conda environment